 Mr Hammond has a deep knowledge of the financial services industry and brings to the Board expertise in financial reporting, risk management, and mergers and acquisitions.
 He has provided extensive advisory and audit services to PwC's domestic and global clients in banking, insurance and asset management.

-Mr Hammond is Chairman of the not-for-profit organisation, Mission Australia, and a Non-Executive Director of Suncorp Group Limited.
+Mr Hammond is Chairman of the not-for-profit organisation Mission Australia.

 Mr Hammond is a Director of Queensland Trustees Pty Limited, which acts as trustee for Perpetual's employee share plans.